retroryan/real_estate_ai_search/graph_real_estate/README.md

 ORDER BY (relationship_count * 0.3 + p.property_quality_score * 0.4 + size(p.features) * 0.3) DESC
 LIMIT 20
 ```
+**Query Explanation:** Identifies properties ideal for hybrid search combining vectors and graph. `OPTIONAL MATCH` finds relationships without filtering out nodes that lack them.
+The `(p)-[r]-()` pattern matches any relationship type in any direction.
+The ORDER BY uses a weighted formula to rank by multiple factors.
+These properties have both good embeddings and rich graph context for optimal search results.

 ### Usage Tips